cloudify-cosmo/docs.getcloudify.org/content/kubernetes/wordpress.md

 +-------------------------------+---------------+---------+------------------------+---------+--------------+----------------+------------+
 {{< /gsHighlight >}}

-Copy the node ID for your `wordpress_svc` node.
+You can copy the node ID for your `wordpress_svc` node and get the runtime properties for it:

-Get the runtime properties:

 {{< gsHighlight  bash  >}}
 $ cfy node-instances get wordpress_svc_n7heyj